 Notifications are configured in two places in Stackdriver:

 The Profile page is where you configure SMS notifications and the Cloud Mobile App.
-Click on your name in the top-right corner of the Stackdriver Monitoring console and select Profile.
+To configure your profile, click on your name in the Stackdriver Monitoring console and select Profile.

 The Workspace Settings page is where you configure other notification channels.
-Click on the Workspace name in the top-left of the Stackdriver Monitoring console and select Workspace Settings near the bottom of the list.
+To configure your notifications, click on the Workspace name in the Stackdriver Monitoring console and select Workspace Settings.
 Then select Notifications and the type of notification.

 Other users with Editor access to your Workspace can enter their own notification information.
 You will see their configurations, as well as your own, when you set up notification options for your alerting policy.

 When you create an alerting policy, select Email in the Notifications

 section and enter your email address.
 It's not necessary to configure email

 addresses before setting up your alerting policy.
 If you use a group email

 address, be sure to configure the group to accept mail from

 If you wish to manage your project's existing email notification addresses, visit Workspace Settings > Notifications > Email.
 From here, you can select email addresses to change or delete: